 Key features:

-- Email marketing and email automation features that’ll help you send email campaigns
+- Email marketing and automation tools to help you send campaigns

-- Contact segmentation and filtering that’ll help you target your audience better
+- Contact segmentation and filtering to target your audience better

-- Signup forms and websites that’ll help you grow your list
+- Signup forms and websites to help you grow your email list

 Pricing: